autonomxDeveloper/tradingview-mcp/docs/workstation-c5-event-inbox-status.md

 ## Static client export guard

 The browser helper exposes only the reviewed event API shape: create, payload normalization, list, symbol normalization, and status helpers.
 The internal JSON request wrapper remains private to the helper module and is covered by static tests before any UI wiring is attempted.

+## Static client list-query guard

+The browser helper keeps event listing bounded and deterministic before UI wiring: the optional symbol filter is normalized before it is sent, omitted when blank, and paired with a stable stringified limit parameter.

 ## Safe local app-hook handoff